django-ckeditor/django-ckeditor/README.rst

 Required
 ~~~~~~~~
 #.
-Install or add django-ckeditor-updated to your python path.
-Note: You may not have the original django-ckeditor and django-ckeditor-updated installed at the same time.
+Install or add django-ckeditor to your python path.

 #.
 Add ``ckeditor`` to your ``INSTALLED_APPS`` setting.